 As a result, it is not uncommon for women to turn to cosmetic medicine or surgery to treat this phenomenon.
 This helps them restore their body’s firmness and feel better about themselves.

 Sagging body skin: what is it?

 Sagging skin occurs as the skin loses elasticity with age.
 Cells are renewed more slowly which weakens the fibroblasts (cells in the dermis that produce collagen and elastin).
 The lack of elasticity starts in the muscles then the skin, resulting in excess, loose folds.

 In this way, from the age of thirty, the first lines start to appear in the corners of the eyes or on the forehead.
 However, when you reach fifty, this phenomenon gets worse and can lead to more severe skin wilting.

-Generally, the areas of the body that are most effected by loose skin are:
+Generally, the areas of the body that are most affected by loose skin are:

 To restore the skin’s firmness, you can turn to cosmetic medicine or even cosmetic surgery.